Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 9. The Coordinate Hero

 The hero feels like a navigation chart.
-A pair of numbered axes — usually a horizontal scale across the top and a vertical scale down one side — are drawn as thin rules with tick marks.
-A few labels are positioned at specific coordinates inside the grid.
-The brand name and a one-line description sit at one of those coordinates, usually off-center.
-The composition is geometric, technical, and reads as something you'd encounter in a maritime atlas or a CAD program.
+A pair of numbered axes — a horizontal scale across the top, a vertical scale down one side — are drawn as thin rules with tick marks.
+A few labels sit at specific coordinates inside the grid.
+The brand name and a one-line description sit at one of those coordinates, off-center.
+The composition is geometric, technical, and reads like something from a maritime atlas or a CAD program.

 When it works: technical products, mapping, GIS, robotics, scientific instruments, hardware, anything that wants to feel rigorous and surveyed.
-Also works as a knowing reference for design tools, plotting libraries, and creative coding products.
+Also a knowing reference for design tools, plotting libraries, and creative-coding products.

 <section class="relative min-h-screen bg-[#F4F2EC]">